Parametrized higher category theory II: Universal constructions: Abstract

 \section{Abstract}

 We develop parametrized generalizations of a number of fundamental concepts in the theory of $\infty$-categories, including factorization systems, free fibrations, exponentiable fibrations, relative colimits and relative Kan extensions, filtered and sifted diagrams, and the universal constructions $\Ind$ and $\PShv^{\Sigma}$.
-Along the way, we also construct $\cO$-promonoidal Day convolution with respect to an arbitrary $\infty$-operad $\cO$, which may be of independent interest.